 (This course is recommended for students taking ENG3U.)

 This course provides students with opportunities to explore various world religions and belief traditions.
 Students will develop knowledge of the terms and concepts relevant to this area of study, will examine the ways in which religions and belief traditions meet various human needs, and will learn about the relationship between belief and action.
 They will examine sacred writings and teachings, consider how concepts of time and place influence different religions and belief traditions, and develop research and inquiry skills related to the study of human expressions of belief.
-There is a 10-hour Christian Service component to this course.

 Prerequisite: HRE2O or ENG2D, or ENG2P